OpenAI ChatGPT, Anthropic Claude, Google Gemini models guide

 You will generally want to consider the following parameters:

-• Accuracy: how good the model is at the task you want it to complete, which can vary greatly depending on your specific context
+• Quality: how good the model is at the task you want it to complete, which can vary greatly depending on your specific context.
+See livebench.ai for a good up-to-date benchmark

 • Speed: how fast you get an output from the model